kristapsdz/openrsync/README.md

 Andrew Tridgell's PhD thesis, "[Efficient Algorithms for Sorting and Synchronization](https://www.samba.org/~tridge/phd_thesis.pdf)", covers the topics in more detail.

-This only gives a brief description, suitable for delving into the source code for more details.
+This gives a description suitable for delving into the source code.

 The rsync algorithm has two components: the *sender* and the *receiver*.
 The sender manages source files; the receiver manages the destination.
-In the following invocation, the source is host *remote* and the receiver is the localhost.
+In the following invocation, first the sender is host *remote* and the receiver is the localhost, then the opposite.

 ```
 % openrsync -lrtp remote:foo/bar ~/baz/xyzzy
+% openrsync -lrtp ~/foo/bar remote:baz/xyzzy
 ```

-The algorithm hinges upon a file list of names and metadata (e.g., mode, mtime, etc.) shared between these components.
+The algorithm hinges upon a file list of names and metadata (e.g., mode, mtime, etc.) shared between components.
-The file list describes all source files of the update, and is generated by the sender.
+The file list describes all source files of the update and is generated by the sender.
 The sharing is implemented in [flist.c](https://github.com/kristapsdz/openrsync/blob/master/flist.c).